 WHAT IS A HUD HOME?
 A HUD home is a home sold utilizing a FHA guaranteed loan where the owner defaulted, was taken back by the bank and then sold/deeded by the bank to The Department of Housing and Urban Development or HUD for disposition.
 HUD Utilizes the services of Management and Marketing companies (M&Ms) to manage the process and sell the homes on their behalf.

 HOW MANY HUD HOMES ARE THERE AND HOW DO I FIND THEM?
-With the current rash of mortgage defaults, there are more HUD homes on the market now than at any time since the mid 90's.
+With the current hot market, there are fewer HUD homes on the market now than at any time since 2005.
 To find a HUD home near you, click on CURRENT HUD LISTINGS!
 You can search every county in North Carolina for available properties.
 AND!
 If you find a property of interest...
 CALL DAN TODAY AT 828-850-0138!

 WHAT ARE THE MAIN PROS & CONS TO BUYING A HUD HOME?
 The major PRO is pricing.
 It is very expensive for HUD to keep a home in its inventory.
 As such, they price them to sell relatively quick and act quickly to reduce the price to get it out of inventory.
 Most HUD homes in our area sell within the first 45 days of being listed.
-If it has not sold within this time frame, HUD is aggressive in their bid acceptance to insure it is sold.
 The biggest CON is that they are sold "AS IS"!
 BUT!
 HUD gives you every opportunity to have inspections performed on the home.
 And, they allow loan escrows on FHA loans to cover lender required repairs up to $10K.

 Purchasers are advised that the properties may contain code and/or zoning violations.
 HUD's contract requires its M&M contractors to identify any and all known defects, code and/or zoning violations in the Property Condition Report.
 BUT!
 There may be oversights.
 As such, HUD strongly recommends all buyers perform inspections of all of the homes systems.
 ONCE YOU OWN IT, YOU OWN ANY PROPERTY ISSUES AS WELL!